Debt relief can help you start fresh — if you avoid upfront fees and guarantees.

 When is it a good idea to use a debt relief company?

-Unless you’re just looking to sign up for a few budgeting workshops with a credit counseling organization, the services offered by debt relief companies can be risky.
+Unless you’re just looking to sign up for a few budgeting workshops, the services offered by debt relief companies can be risky.
 There’s no guarantee that your creditors will agree to lower rates or payments.
-And If you stop making payments to your creditors — as many debt settlement companies recommend — you could get sued for payment during lengthy negotiations.
+And If you stop making payments to your creditors — as many debt settlement companies recommend — you could get sued during lengthy negotiations or end up in more debt than you started with.

 But there are a few situations in which you might want to consider debt relief.